 The safety of JAYPIRCA was evaluated in the BRUIN trial in patients with MCL who received a prior BTK inhibitor [see Clinical Studies (14.1)].
-The trial required a platelet count \geq 50 x 109/L, absolute neutrophil count \geq 0.75 x 109/L, hepatic transaminases \leq 2.5 times upper limit of normal (ULN), and an ECOG performance status of 0 to 2.
-The trial excluded patients with active central nervous system (CNS) involvement by lymphoma, significant cardiovascular disease, major bleeding or grade \geq 3 arrhythmia with a prior BTK inhibitor, prolonged QTc interval, or need for a strong CYP3A inhibitor or inducer or strong P-gp inhibitor.
+The trial required a platelet count $\geq 50 \times 10^9$ /L, absolute neutrophil count $\geq 0.75 \times 10^9$ /L, hepatic transaminases ≤ 2.5 times upper limit of normal (ULN), and an ECOG performance status of 0 to 2.
+The trial excluded patients with active central nervous system (CNS) involvement by lymphoma, significant cardiovascular disease, major bleeding or grade ≥ 3 arrhythmia with a prior BTK inhibitor, prolonged QTc interval, or need for a strong CYP3A inhibitor or inducer or strong P-gp inhibitor.

 Patients received JAYPIRCA 200 mg orally once daily until disease progression or unacceptable toxicity (n = 128); 36% were exposed for 6 months or longer and 10% were exposed for at least one year.
 The median number of prior therapies was 3 (range: 1-9).
 The median age was 71 years (range: 46 to 88 years) and 80% of patients were male.
+Race was reported for all patients; 78% were White, 14% were Asian, 2.3% were Black, and 2.3% were Hispanic or Latino.

 Serious adverse reactions occurred in 38% of patients who received JAYPIRCA.
-Serious adverse reactions that occurred in \geq 2% of patients were pneumonia (14%), COVID-19 (4.7%), musculoskeletal pain (3.9%), hemorrhage (2.3%), pleural effusion (2.3%), and sepsis (2.3%).
+Serious adverse reactions that occurred in ≥ 2% of patients were pneumonia (14%), COVID-19 (4.7%), musculoskeletal pain (3.9%), hemorrhage (2.3%), pleural effusion (2.3%), and sepsis (2.3%).
 Fatal adverse reactions within 28 days of the last dose of JAYPIRCA occurred in 7% of patients, most commonly due to infections (4.7%) including COVID-19 (3.1% of all patients).

-Adverse reactions led to dosage reductions in 4.7%, treatment interruption in 32%, and permanent discontinuation of JAYPIRCA in 9%.
+Adverse reactions led to dose reductions in 4.7%, treatment interruption in 32%, and permanent discontinuation of JAYPIRCA in 9%.
 Adverse reactions that resulted in dosage modification in > 5% of patients included pneumonia and neutropenia.
 Adverse reactions which resulted in permanent discontinuation of JAYPIRCA in > 1% of patients included pneumonia.